 The survey data was collected from information technology during October 2018.
 Contact Versasec for the complete survey results

 Versasec has offices in Sweden, USA, Germany, France, UAE, United Kingdom, Malaysia and Egypt.
 It is headquartered in Stockholm.
 Its customers enjoy first-class support, maintenance, and training.
-In addition to a variety of government agencies around the globe, Versasec’s customers include HSBC, IMF, eBay, Northrup Grumman, EDAG, Hornbach, Raiffeisen Bank, SPGroup, Sunrise Regional Health, Banque Du Liban, Swiss Mobiliar, Cleveland Clinic, SERCO, KNPC and Sandia National Labs.
+In addition to a variety of government agencies around the globe, Versasec’s customers include HSBC, IMF, eBay, Northrop Grumman, EDAG, Hornbach, Raiffeisen Bank, SPGroup, Sunrise Regional Health, Banque Du Liban, Swiss Mobiliar, Cleveland Clinic, SERCO, KNPC and Sandia National Labs.